|Subject Lead||Miss S Whitethread|

 In Year 8 students study Moral Philosophy, developing critical thinking skills, their ability to deconstruct arguments and to question how we make choices that we do.
 We then continue with the topic ‘Is it fair?’ exploring ideas of poverty and wealth, discrimination, helping the boys develop a deeper understanding of issues in the world, before moving onto the key features of Christianity, Islam and Buddhism.

-In Year 9 pupils start their GCSE Religious Studies course.
-The course chosen is the Edexcel Syllabus B. This follows ‘Area of Study 1 (Islam) and ‘Area of Study 2 (Christianity), looking at all aspects from the traditions of Christianity, Islam and secular beliefs:
+In Year 9 pupils begin looking at all aspects from the traditions of Christianity, Islam and secular beliefs:

-In Year 10 students continue with the Edexcel syllabus and study: Living a Muslim Life, Peace and Conflict in Christianity, Matters of Life and Death in Islam.
+In Year 10 students continue with the Edexcel syllabus and study: Living a Christian life peace and conflict in Christianity and living a Muslim life.

 Currently no formal Religious Education course is studied.
 Instead, sixth form students receive religious education via PSHE and Year Assemblies.